 Teak is imported in fixed widths and thicknesses.

-Treating Teak Timber
+Treating & Fitting Teak Timber

 Teak is only usually treated to maintain the colour and put off fading to silver grey from exposure to sunlight.
 Because teak is so durable already, treating it doesn't add to its lifespan and is not required if you don't mind or want to actively encourage the silver grey colour.